daleal/proyecto-ssoo/documentation.md

 ### Return Value and Error Handling

 Upon success, the method will return a `crFILE` struct.
-In any other case, the method will return `NULL`.
+In any other case, the method will log a message to `stderr` and return `NULL`.
 The method will fail in any of the next scenarios:

 - If `path` is an invalid path to the file
 - If `mode` is `'r'` and `path` does not lead to an existing file